-In our continued efforts to provide healthy, nutritious meals and snacks to your child, we have made updates to our snack policy, which affects personal snacks sent from home.
-The Residential Life department, in collaboration with the Health Center and Dietician, have established a list of acceptable snacks that may be sent with your child.
+In our continued efforts to provide healthy, nutritious meals and snacks to your child, our snack policy includes personal snacks sent from home.
+Under the advice of the Health Center and Dietician, we have established acceptable snacks that may be sent: Light Popcorn; Pretzels; Cheez-Its; Goldfish.

-Welcome items include: Light Popcorn • Pretzels • Cheez-Its • Goldfish